 Strategy Team #4 – Optimize Infrastructure Performance

-The steering team led in the initial development and assignment of criticality and condition assessments (2008), development of critical asset planned maintenance requirements (2009), developed a condition assessment approach (2009), deployment of an Automatic Vehicle Location (AVL) for the fleet management program (2010), and implementation of a condition rating system (2011), implementation of selected criteria from the EPA Capacity, Management, Operation, Maintenance (CMOM) program (2011), Global Positioning System (GPS) and data collection of future distribution and wastewater collection system assets (2012 - ongoing).
+The team led in the initial development and assignment of criticality and conditional assessments (2008), development of critical asset planned maintenance requirements (2009), conducting a system assessment (2009), deployment o an Automatic Vehicle Location (AVL) for the fleet management program (2010), and implementation of a conditional rating system (2011), implementation of selected criteria from the EPA Capacity, Management, Operation, Maintenance (CMOM) program (2011), Global Positioning System (GPS) and data collection of distribution and wastewater collection system assets (2012 - ongoing).
 Scheduled future activities include the expansion of current information system reporting capabilities (2013 - 2014), and implementation of Geographic Information System (GIS) interface with our current work order system (2013 - 2014).

 , Field Services

 to develop innovative and cost-effective work procedures to continuously secure, improve and maintain our infrastructure and operational assets.